tacaly/LaserIO-Enhanced/README.md

 https://github.com/Direwolf20-MC/LaserIO/pull/120

 ## Disclaimer
 This is in no way/shape/form ment to harm/hurt the original author.
 This "mod" is ONLY for a faster build/release CI to see what works and what don't.
+Please download the original Mod from Direworlf20 (https://www.curseforge.com/minecraft/mc-mods/laserio)